Editor’s Note: This blog post was originally published in August 2021 and has been revised to reflect industry updates.

 No one will ever forget 2020, especially not the students and teachers who had to navigate education during the tumultuous year in pandemic lockdown.
-The spring and fall of that year were studies in uncertainty, with elected officials, school districts, parents, and students all dealing with the ramifications of “remote” learning while simultaneously hoping for a return to in-school normalcy.
+The spring and fall of that year were studies in uncertainty, with elected officials, school districts, parents, and students all dealing with the ramifications of “remote” learning while simultaneously hoping for a return to in-school instruction.

 CCi Voice offers an abundance of cloud-based tools to every type of learning institution.
 Let’s learn more about how this technology serves our schools!

-Cloud-Based Technology And Schools
+Cloud-Based Technology & Schools

 Cloud services aren’t new concepts in the education sector.
 In fact, a large percentage of institutions are already adopting a cloud-first strategy.

 However, the leveraging of cloud technology in education wasn’t put into high gear until coronavirus reared its ugly head.
 The pandemic-fueled transition to online learning had institutions from kindergarten through higher education rethinking cloud strategies.
 And during the first few months of the pandemic, cloud benefits such as scalability and affordability became critical to the education sector—and these extend beyond the post-COVID world.